-The House of Lords has made alterations to its procedures in order to continue to sit whilst managing the risk posed by Covid-19.
-It has moved from physical, to virtual then to hybrid proceedings, with the first remote voting taking place on 15 June 2020.
+The House of Lords made alterations to its procedures to continue to sit whilst managing the risk posed by Covid-19.
+It moved from physical, to virtual then to hybrid proceedings, with the first remote voting taking place on 15 June 2020.

-This article sets out a timeline of the process, highlighting significant developments in the Lords’ move to hybrid proceedings.
+This article sets out a timeline of the process, highlighting significant developments in the Lords’ development of hybrid proceedings.

 16 March 2020

 Non-passholders restricted from entering the parliamentary estate except for parliamentary business.
 Parliamentary travel to other countries is strongly discouraged.